lmorchard/blog.lmorchard.com/posts/2020-05-24-easy-blog-oven.md

 * Iterate through files and load them.
 * Render HTML using [tagged template literals][tagged-literals].

 After building that, it occurred to me: What if I just wrote a stupid simple script for my blog to iterate through all my entries?
 So, [I tried it in a real quick sketch of code][initial-commit].

-Since it was about as
+It was Aaron Swartz' "[Bake, Don't Fry](http://www.aaronsw.com/weblog/000404)" blog post back in 2002 that first got me thinking about static site generators.
+Since this script started about as simple as a box with a light bulb in it, I started calling it my "Easy-Blog Oven".

 I've accumulated over 1000 posts in the 18 years since I started a blog.
 I expected this naive script to take an annoyingly long time to run.
 It took 2 seconds.
 Turns out computers and Node.js are fast, these days.
 Hell, there's probably more data dredged up from a typical `node_modules` folder than my entire blog.